dagger/dagger/docs/learn/108-cloudformation.md

 ### (optional) Initialize a Cue module

-In this guide we will use the same directory as the root of the Dagger workspace and the root of the Cue module; but you can create your Cue module anywhere inside the Dagger workspace.
+This guide will use the same directory as the root of the Dagger workspace and the root of the Cue module, but you can create your Cue module anywhere inside the Dagger workspace.

 ```shell
 cue mod init